 The UK formally ceased being a member state of the EU on 31 January 2020.
 A transitional period, during which EU law continued to apply in the UK, ended on 31 December 2020 ('IP completion day').
 IP completion day is the date that the majority of key domestic legal changes associated with Brexit took effect, including the full repeal of the European Communities Act 1972, incorporation of retained EU law into the domestic legal regime and commencement of associated Brexit legislation, including Brexit SIs.
-The future relationship of the EU and the European Atomic Energy Community and the UK is governed by the Trade and Cooperation Agreement (the 'TCA'), the Security of Classified Information Agreement (the 'SCIA') and the Nuclear Cooperation Agreement.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.